V. Vale: Publishing

 In 1977, while working at City Lights Bookstore, with $100 donated each by Allen Ginsberg and Lawrence Ferlinghetti, he began publication of Search and Destroy, a San Francisco-based zine documenting the then-current punk subculture.
 In 1980, he began publication of RE/Search, a tabloid format zine focusing on various counterculture and underground topics, with financial help from Geoff Travis of Rough Trade Records and actress/film director Betty Thomas.
 At the same time he also started his own typesetting business, allowing for a day job to fund his publishing exploits and guaranteeing high quality typography and design for his magazines and books.

-Indie publisher V. Vale (right) talks to fellow author Lorin Morgan-Richards (left), at ZineFest, Los Angeles, 2012.

 The 1980s saw the expansion of RE/Search books from tabloid-formatted zines to academically-modeled books.
 Vale published and contributed to many books on the subjects of pranks, obscure music and films, industrial culture, authors J. G. Ballard and William S. Burroughs, modern primitives, and many other underground topics.
 In 1991, Vale sold his typography business to focus on publishing full-time.

 Vale, influenced by and well read in cultural anthropology, describes his focus for writing: (I have) "this weird theory that there's only 1000 interesting people on this planet that I refer to as primary source thinkers.
 It's my job to find them.
 I'm just after something that lasts longer, not 'high sugar fluff' as Henry Rollins put it.
 I want something I don't get right away.
 One of my favorite phrases, and I heard this from William Burroughs, is 'belief is the enemy of knowledge'."

 Along with writing and distributing, Vale tours nationally giving talks about his career and provides guidance to DIY and Indie artists about book publishing.
 In 2012, Henry Rollins interviewed Vale at LA ZineFest.